 - Freeze the croissants after baking for the best taste and texture.

-- Use freezer paper bags instead of plastic bags to store croissants in the freezer.
+- Use paper bags instead of plastic bags to store croissants in the freezer.

 - Freezing baked croissants is also a viable option.
 Store them in an airtight container for up to two months, and reheat them if you want a fresh croissant.